syedadnanakhtar/inverseLearning-subOpt/README.md

    `d.constructFeatures();`

 6. Define constraints
-   The constraints are encoded in the structure `const` which has three fields: `const.M',`const.W`, and `const.L`.
+   The constraints are encoded in the structure `const` which has three fields: `const.M`,`const.W`, and `const.L`.
 The constraints take the form Mu <= Wx + L. Please refer to the paper for more info.

 7. Learn the cost function `theta` by running the command